Constellation-Labs/documentation-hub/validate/setup-guides/index.md

 ### Provider Evolution

-<span style={{fontWeight:500, fontSize:'1em'}}>We request your patience and understanding if the graphics in our guides do not align with any updated elements of the respective provider’s console(s).
+<p style={{fontWeight:500, fontSize:'1em'}}>We request your patience and understanding if the graphics in our guides do not align with any updated elements of the respective provider’s console(s).
 This is a common occurrence as these platforms evolve.
-However, the basic concepts should remain unchanged.</span>
+However, the basic concepts should remain unchanged.</p>
+<p style={{fontWeight:500, fontSize:'1em'}}>Alternatively, you may use the provider specific official guides from their corresponding official documentation.</p>